alexandrainst/danlp/README.md

 ## Datasets
 The number of datasets in the Danish is limited.
 The DaNLP repository provides and overview of the available Danish datasets that can be used for commercial purposes.

-Da DaNLP package aloud you to downloading and preprocessing dataset.
-In the docs you can read about the datasets  [here](/docs/datasets.md) .
+The DaNLP package allows you to download and preprocess datasets.
+You can read about the datasets [here](/docs/datasets.md).

 ## Examples
-To share ideas and inspirations, the DaNLP repository will provide examples and small tutorials to show how and for what NLP in Danish can be used.
-It will in time also provide stories and learnings from real cases in Danish companies where NLP is applied.
+You will find examples and small tutorials [here](/examples/examples.md) that shows how to use NLP in Danish.

-Read about it in the docs [here](/examples/examples.md).
+We will also provide some real cases of how NLP is applied in Danish companies.

 ## How do I contribute?